 A business line of credit has many potential benefits, including:

 • Easy access to funds: Compared to some other options, such as SBA loans, business lines of credit offer the borrower earlier access to money.
-Once you secure a line of credit, the money is basically on tap for you to withdraw and use as needed.
+Once you secure a line of credit, the money is basically available through your business checking account, a mobile app, or a card for you to use as needed.

 • You use (and pay interest on) only what you need: With a business line of credit, you’re only charged interest on the amount you use.
 And, as long as you stay within your limit, you can use the funds at will.

 • Flexibility: The funding is not purpose-specific.
-You are free to spend the funds for business purposes more or less as you see fit, so using the credit line can be a flexible way to address any of your business’s needs.
+You are free to spend the funds for business purposes more or less as you see fit, so using the credit line can be a flexible way to address any working capital needs.

 Cons of a Business Line of Credit